-Raw (untreated) water is stored in four 10,000 liter raw water storage tanks next to the monitoring point, FOD-1 (the flow meter in the fill line to the raw water tanks).
-See FOX-3 Site Plan Drawing.
+Raw (untreated) water is stored in four 10,000 litre raw water storage tanks next to the monitoring point, FOD-1 (the flow meter in the fill line to the raw water tanks) in addition to two 10,000 litre raw water storage tanks (total of 6 x 10,000 L).
 Treated drinking water is piped directly to water taps.